FlowFuse/website/src/product/security.md

 mentioned too.
 For self managed installs we advise to follow the choices made by FlowFuse Cloud.

+## Audit logs

+FlowFuse features multiple layers of audit logging, both on the administrator level as well as on a team level.
+Audit logs are currently stored indefinitialy.

 ### Data storage

 #### Data at Rest